Rollheiser/Rolheiser-remnants/Projects/TecnoPlus - Project (in Java) /README.md

 Hello, user.

-This a project that I made in Java, as you look over the code, you'll noticed that some things could be better designed, and I perfectly know, but bare in mind that this was a college's project of a course.
+This is a project I made in Java, as you look over the code, you'll notice that some things could be better designed, and I perfectly know, but bare in mind that this was a college's project of a course.
 So obviously some parts of the code look sketchy, but overall I tended to use good practices.